PyPlr/cvd_pupillometry/README.md

 ![](img/orangeeye.png)

-*PyPlr* is a Python library for researching the pupillary light reflex with the Pupil Core eye tracking ecosystem.
+*PyPlr* is a Python library for researching the pupillary light reflex with the Pupil Core eye tracking platform.

 The code is here: https://github.com/PyPlr/cvd_pupillometry